 Selection and Responsibilities of Members

-Student Government members of External Committees shall be appointed by the Student Senate.
-At Large members of External Committees shall be appointed by the Student Body President, unless another method of appointment is prescribed in the External Committee guidelines or in Student Government Policy.
-Any student member may be removed by a two-thirds vote of the Senate.
+Student Government members of external committees shall be appointed by the Student Senate.
+At Large Members of external committees shall be appointed by the Student Body President, unless another method of appointment is prescribed in the external committee guidelines or in Student Government Policy.
+Any student member may be removed by a two-thirds vote of the Student Senate.

 If the committee allows for proxy voting, it is a member’s responsibility to appoint a proxy voter to attend in said member’s absence.
-More than one absence without a proxy voter shall trigger a review by the Senate and removal of membership shall be considered.
+More than one absence without a proxy voter shall trigger a review by the Student Senate and removal of membership shall be considered.
 If the committee does not allow for proxy voting, student members shall be allowed two absences.
-A third absence shall trigger review by the senate and removal of membership shall be considered.
+A third absence shall trigger review by the Student Senate and removal of membership may be considered.

 Faculty Senate Committees